Gabaldonlab/crossmapper/README.md

                         equal to this value: for 2x100b, max number of mismatches is 0.04*200=8 for the paired read.
                         (default: 0.04)
+  -bact_mode, --bacterial_mode
+                        This option prohibits spliced alignments for STAR and it can be used for mapping bacterial data. (default:
+                        False)
   -max_mismatch int, --outFilterMismatchNmax int
                         From STAR manual: alignment will be output only if it has no more mismatches than this value (default: 10)